kylemontague/kylemontague.co.uk/content/authors/kyle-montague/_index.md

 - Group Leader

 ---
-I am an Associate Professor and co-lead of [NorSC Lab](https://nor.sc "Northumbria Social Computing Lab") at Northumbria University.
+I'm an Associate Professor at Northumbria University and lead the [NorSC Research Group](https://nor.sc "Northumbria Social Computing Research Group") .
 My research spans a breadth of topics and domains with the unifying vision - **to address critical social problems and challenges by designing and configuring digital technologies that empower individuals and marginalised communities.** More specifically, my work seeks to democratise access to the tools and processes by which we provision technologies and services that shape society.